-Compared to the rest of the Phoenix Metropolitan Area market, the Sonoran submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Phoenix Metropolitan Area market, the Sonoran region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 34 listings have come on the market, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 6% of the office spaces in the Sonoran are subleases, so you will probably have to focus your search on direct office leases.
+In the last 90 days, 34 listings have been posted online, which means spaces might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 44% of the available leases in the Sonoran are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,850 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are approximately 2 stories.
-Most buildings in this area were built in 2005 and are Class A.
+Even though the median size is 4,250 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are around 2 stories.
+Most buildings in this market were built in 2005 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Real estate is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Sonoran folk.
+A large portion of this market is residential, but there's plenty of office_space.
+Real estate is the dominant industry in this area.
+Commute by public transit is the most popular way to get to work amongst Sonoran occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.